grafana/opentofu-grafana-example/README.md

 ## Create a Service Account token for your Grafana

 1. Go to the Service Account page: go to your Grafana instance, open the menu and click on Administration > Services Account
-2. Create a new Service Account with permissions on folders, datasources and dashboards
+2. Create a new Service Account with permissions on folders, datasources, alerts and dashboards
 3. Create a new token for this Service Account.
 As best practice, use an expiration date.
 Copy the token, it is not possible to display it later.

 ## Deploy to your Grafana